ikondrasovas/ikondrasovas.github.io/_posts/2016-4-10-Anti-Patterns.md

 title: Books you never read but you know the content!
 ---

 Got these incredible book covers from "O RLY?" from [@ThePracticalDev](https://twitter.com/ThePracticalDev).
+In fact, you can create your own book covers using the [O RLY Theck Book Cover Generator](http://orly.coloncapitalp.com/).

 Sometimes I feel these are my bed books!